giovanni-lucarelli/distribution-shift/README.md

 **Are some models more robust than others w.r.t. simple covariate shift?**

-## Generic TODO
+## Generic Roadmap

-- [ ] **Generate a Simple Dataset**:
-  One train set and multiple test sets relative to various covariate shift

-- [ ] **Run Models**:
-  Train several different models end evaluate the performances on the different test sets

-- [ ] **Conclusions and Possible Improvements**:
-  Whats the best model?
-What is the most robust?
-What are possible improvements in the training phase to have better predictions after the shift?

-- [ ] **Analysis Extended to a Real Dataset**
-  Possible extension of the study
+1. Data generation for a synthetic bynary classification problem
+2. Fit of different models and study of performance degradation for various mixtures
+3. Study on possible improvements

 ## Preliminary Division of Work

 - **Giovanni:** Synthetic data generation and GAM model
-- **Tommaso:** Random Forest model and result analysis
+- **Tommaso:** Random Forest
-- **Andrea:** XGBoost model and analysis
+- **Andrea:** Boosting models
-- **Giacomo:** Adaptation methods for XGBoost (or other models) to improve prediction accuracy after data shift.
+- **Giacomo:** Adaptation methods to improve performance after data shift.

-## Synthetic Datasets

 ## References